pitalig/dotfiles-old/README.md

-# Ubuntu post install bash script
+# Ubuntu Post Install Bash Script

 This is a simple bash script to run after a fresh Ubuntu GNOME install.
 It will add/remove some PPAs and packages.